-Early in the morning on Thursday, Oct.
-10, dozens of combat UAVs targeted the Russian Khanskaya military airfield near Maykop, Adygea, 600 km from the Ukrainian border.
+Kyiv Post's sources in special services have confirmed that early in the morning on Thursday, Oct.
+10, dozens of Ukrainian combat UAVs targeted the Russian Khanskaya military airfield near Maykop, Adygea in a joint operation by Ukraine’s Military Intelligence (HUR) and the Security Service of Ukraine (SBU).

 Residents from the nearby village of Rodnikovy were evacuated to Khanskaya, though the exact number of evacuees remains undisclosed.
 No casualties were reported.